anthonywu/swift-uv-manager/README.md

 ## Requirements

 - macOS 14.0 or later
-- UV command-line tool (app will offer to install if missing)
+- UV command-line tool (app will offer to install if missing) - pending verification this works

 ## Building